nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/4_NetworkHardwareConnection.md

 ### NIC Functions
 - Transmitting data to the network: converts the byte stream of the frame into signals and sends them over the transmission medium.
-- Receiving signals from the medium and converting them into a frame byte stream for further processing on the end device or network equipment.
+- Receiving signals from the medium and converting them into a frame byte stream for further processing on the terminal equipment or network equipment.
 - Managing data flow between the computer and the transmission medium.

 ### MAC Address